zlxlty/code_in_uwc/README.md

 ## Environment
 * python 3.6.5
 * conda 4.5.4
-If you haven't install anaconda on your computer, here is the URL link to [Download Anaconda](https://www.anaconda.com/download)
+If you haven't installed anaconda on your computer, here is the URL link to [Download Anaconda](https://www.anaconda.com/download)

 ***
 ## Instruction